LennardKrause/xrdPlanner/README.md

 ## Latest updates:
   - 2024-10-28 Update: Added a [PXRD plot window](#pxrd-pattern-plot) for cif files to show the diffraction pattern (gaussian peak shape) including [intrumental peak broadening](#instrumental-broadening) (setup FWHM).
-  - 2024-10-28 Update: cif files (name and a link to file) are stored now.
+  - 2024-10-28 Update: cif files are stored now (name and link-to-file).
   - 2024-10-28 Update: Added somewhat useful doc-strings to all functions (Thanks Github Copilot).
   - 2024-10-01 Bugfix: Fixed an error crashing the detector db editor on python < 3.12 (Thanks Lise).
   - 2024-09-23 Update: Added a [detector db editor](#detector-db-editor) to define and add whatever detector you collect your data with, now more easily.